altsan/os2-wnnim/README.md

 1. Place `wnnhook.dll` and `wnnim.exe` together in a directory of your choice.

+   (Optionally, put the files with names ending in `.xqs` in the same directory;
+   these are used for debugging but are not required for normal use.)

 2. Place the `rk` directory and its contents somewhere.

    You can put these files into `%UNIXROOT%\usr\lib\wnn\ja_JP\rk`, which is